 There is a lot of truth there.

-A better model for driving sales motivation and compensating sales productivity begins by focusing on and rewarding overall production, itself.
+A better model for driving sales motivation and compensating for sales productivity begins by focusing on and rewarding overall production, itself.

 “If you want your team to turn over at a higher rate than average, you must provide recognition and encouragement as well as monetary reward.